Kirtiraja/Friday-Pizza-Party/README.md

 ## Description

-_This independent project creates a website for a pizza company where a user can choose one or more individual toppings (cheese, pepperoni, artichoke, anchovy, etc) and a size to order a pizza and see the final cost.This simple website was created using HTML, Bootstrap, jQuery, and good 'ol vanilla JS.
+_This independent project creates a website for a pizza company where a user can choose one or more individual toppings (cheese, pepperoni, artichoke, anchovy, etc) and a size to order a pizza and see the final cost.This simple website was created using HTML, Bootstrap, jQuery, and JS.

 ## Setup/Installation Requirements